tegorman13/Dissertation/docs/Sections/diss_full_gfm.md

-Associative Learning Model (ALM) and the Extrapolation-Association Model (EXAM) (Busemeyer et al., 1997), which have successfully accounted for human learning, interpolation, and extrapolation in numerous investigationsMcDaniel & Busemeyer (2005).
+Associative Learning Model (ALM) and the Extrapolation-Association Model (EXAM) (Busemeyer et al., 1997), which have successfully accounted for human learning, interpolation, and extrapolation in numerous investigations(DeLosh et al., 1997; McDaniel et al., 2009; McDaniel & Busemeyer, 2005).
 However, the influence of training variability on function learning, particularly in visuomotor function learning tasks, remains relatively unexplored.
 Project 2 of this dissertation will address this gap by investigating how constant and varied training regimes affect learning, discrimination, and extrapolation in a novel visuomotor function learning task.
 We will leverage the ALM and EXAM models, fitted to individual participant data using advanced Bayesian techniques, to provide a detailed computational account of the observed empirical patterns.